touchpi/touchpi-doc/docs/index.md

 ## Install
 ### Raspberry OS Image Setup

+/// note
+Sometimes the display manufacturer recommends a certain OS Version.
+///

-Sometimes the display manufacturer recommends a certain OS Version. touchpi sticks to the support cycle of Raspberry PI OS (Debian). touchpi is being developed and tested with the lowest operating system version which is currently being supported on the base of Debian.
+touchpi sticks to the support cycle of Raspberry Pi OS (Debian). touchpi is being developed and mainly tested with the lowest operating system version which is currently being supported on the base of Debian.
 When a Debian version ist out of life, the development and library requirements are moved to the next higher version.

 Nevertheless, touchpi works and is tested with higher Raspberry OS versions (see supported images)

+/// tip
-*When you have an issue with touchpi, please test on a raspberry pi with a fresh installed and supported image first before file any issue.*
+When you have an issue with touchpi, please test on a raspberry pi with a fresh installed and supported image first before file any issue.
+///

 **Supported images are:**

-* Raspberry PI OS Buster lite image: [2021-05-07-raspios-buster-armhf-lite](https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2021-05-28/2021-05-07-raspios-buster-armhf-lite.zip)
+* Raspberry Pi OS Buster lite image: [2021-05-07-raspios-buster-armhf-lite](https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2021-05-28/2021-05-07-raspios-buster-armhf-lite.zip)
-* Raspberry PI OS Bullseye lite image: [2023-05-03-raspios-bullseye-armhf-lite](https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2023-05-03/2023-05-03-raspios-bullseye-armhf-lite.img.xz)
+* Raspberry Pi OS Bullseye lite image: [2023-05-03-raspios-bullseye-armhf-lite](https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2023-05-03/2023-05-03-raspios-bullseye-armhf-lite.img.xz)
-* Raspberry PI OS Bookworm lite image: [2023-12-11-raspios-bookworm-armhf-lite](https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2023-12-11/2023-12-11-raspios-bookworm-armhf-lite.img.xz)
+* Raspberry Pi OS Bookworm lite image: [2023-12-11-raspios-bookworm-armhf-lite](https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2023-12-11/2023-12-11-raspios-bookworm-armhf-lite.img.xz)

-Download your OS image and create your Micro SD with the Raspberry PI Imager:
+Download your OS image and create your Micro SD with the Raspberry Pi Imager:
 [https://www.raspberrypi.com/software/](https://www.raspberrypi.com/software/)

+/// tip
 It is recommended to install the device completely remote and use it as headless system right from the beginning.
 There is never an external monitor, keyboard or mouse needed in the installation procedure.
 Using ssh keys (ssh-ed25519) is highly recommended.
+///

 ### Update Raspberry OS

 First boot can last several minutes until the device gets an IP from your DHCP Server.
+/// tip
-Be patient (sometime the initial boot can hang.
-In this rare cases just disconnect from power and try again or burn image again).
+Be patient.
+Sometimes the initial boot can hang.
+In this rare cases just disconnect from power and try again or burn image again.
+///

 login with a ssh terminal (e.g. putty) and your user after the device is available in your LAN (if ssh is used don’t forget to add your ssh private key in the ssh terminal configuration).